 Ladle the passata into jars until there about 200mm between the passata and the lid.
 Put the lids on firmly but not tightly.

 Place jars in a large saucepan or vacola.
 Fill the saucepan with cold water up to an 200mm below the lids of the jars.

-Bring this water-bath to a rolling boil slowly (about 45 mins to an hour).
-Turn down to a steady boil for 1 hour, then turn off and allow to cool completely.
+Bring this water-bath to a rolling boil slowly (about 45 minutes to an hour).
+Turn down to a steady boil for one hour, then turn off and allow to cool completely.